meryem0jerrai/Pomodoro/README.md

 This is an app to use the pomodoro timer technique.

+To use it, please follow these simple steps:

+Clone the repository to your local machine using the command: git clone Navigate to the project directory: cd repos/pomodoro Publish the project using the command: dotnet publish -c Release -r win-x64 --self-contained true Navigate to the publish directory: cd bin/Release/net9.0/win-x64/publish Run the application using the command: ./pomodoro.exe

+History of my learning -

-This is my first time creating a desktop app, here's what I learned so far:
+September 2025: This is my first time creating a desktop app, here's what I learned so far:

 1- Creating a windows interface using Windows Forms App (.NET Framework) in Visual Studio.